 Step 6: Set Everything Up and Invite People Over

-Your projector and screen will have easy to follow instructions on how to set them up properly.
-I would advise that you do a test run first, possibly the night before when it’s dark, so you don’t have to try to figure it all out on the actual night.
+Your projector and screen will have easy-to-follow instructions on how to set them up properly.
+I would advise that you do a test run first, possibly the night before when it’s dark, so you don’t have to try to figure it all out on an actual night.

 Don’t press play until the sun has set.
 Even the best movie projectors need to run in complete darkness for you to be able to see the image properly.